 Public Safety Committee

-The Committee policy is to meet at 7:00 PM on the first Tuesday of each month.
+The Committee policy is to meet at 7:00 PM on the first Tuesday of each month either virtually or in-person at the Mount Vernon Government Center.
+Meeting agenda and invitation information will be emailed by the chairperson.

 Our Mission